Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### My device's Android security patch date changed
 For some fingerprints it is necessary to also change the security patch date to match the fingerprint used (the actual patch won't change, just the displayed date).
 This is automatically done by the module when using a fingerprint from a build after March 16 2018.
 If you do not want this to happen you can manually add `ro.build.version.security_patch` to the custom props and load back the original date, but keep in mind that this may result in the fingerprint not working and SafetyNet will fail.

+### My device's model has changed
+In order to fool SafetyNet into using basic key attestation for the bootloader state check rather than hardware (which we cannot fool), the device model has to be changed to one that isn't on Googles list of devices that should use the hardware check.
+If your device uses hardware backed attestation, the only way (currently) to pass the CTS profile check of SafetyNet is to change the device model.
+More details here: https://www.didgeridoohan.com/magisk/MagiskHide#hn_Unlocked_bootloader_3

 ### The interface looks weird
 If the interface of the props script looks strange, with a lot of gibberish along the lines of "\e[01;32m", that means that your terminal emulator of choice can't display colours properly (the "gibberish" is a colour code).
 Check the terminal emulators preferences if it is possible to change the terminal type to something that can display colours.
 You could also run the `props` command with the [-nc option](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#run-options) (No Colour), or disable colours in the [script settings](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#script-colours).